 We are here to TRIC kids.
 At least I know I am.
 I’m a teacher and I do it all the time.
 Yes, I TRIC them and I’m proud of it!

-A few years ago I was talking with one of the (many) administrators I have worked with in my 12 years and he was talking about standards.
-His newest idea at the time was to have teachers write down what standards they would be teaching that particular day as well as the essential questions we would be addressing.
+A few years ago I was talking with one of the (many) administrators I had worked with in my then 10 years and he was talking about standards.
+The newest idea at the time was to have teachers write down what standards they would be teaching that particular day as well as the essential questions we would be addressing.
 “After all,” he stated, “We’re not here to trick kids!”

 Now I, at the time agreed, of course.
 There’s nothing wrong with students having an idea about what they will be learning, in fact, it may help some.
 But after he left, my colleague turned to me and rolled her eyes.
 “Are you kidding?
 What kind of statement was that?
 Of course we are not here to TRICK kids.”
 And with a huff, she turned and left.